Xyl2k/Neo-Geo-Pocket-flash-cartridge/README.md

 /!\ Don't produce for the moment /!\

-or if you have a caliper and a NGP cartridge, feel free to correct the board size and rearrange connectors
+or if you have a caliper and a NGP cartridge, feel free to correct the board size and rearrange connectors You need also a cpld or another Uc to pass the verification check.